biojppm/c4core/README.md

 ## Using c4core in your project

+c4core can be built with [cmake](#cmake), or can be used header only.
+It can also be obtained through some package managers.

+### CMake

-c4core is built with cmake, and assumes you also use cmake.
-Although c4core is NOT header-only, and currently has no install target, you can very easily use c4core in your project by using `add_subdirectory(${path_to_c4core_root})` in your CMakeLists.txt; this will add c4core as a subproject of your project.
-Doing this is not intrusive to your cmake project because c4core is fast to build (typically under 10s), and it also prefixes every cmake variable with `C4CORE_`.
-But more importantly this will enable you to compile c4core with the exact same compile settings used by your project.
+The recommended way to use c4core is by making it part of your project by using `add_subdirectory(${path_to_c4core_root})` in your CMakeLists.txt.
+Doing this is not intrusive to your cmake project because c4core is fast to build, also prefixes every cmake variable with `C4CORE_`.
+But more importantly, this will enable you to compile c4core with the exact same compile settings used by your project.

-Here's a very quick complete example of setting up your project to use
+Here's a very quick complete example of setting up your project to use c4core as a cmake subproject:
-c4core:

 ```cmake
 project(foo)